SpoddyCoder/clonepi/README.md

 1. Initialise + copy the disk, eg: `sudo clonepi /dev/sdb --init-destination`
 1. Before unmounting the clone disk (don't press enter to cleanup), use a 2nd shell window to modify any files on the clone you need for it to work on other Pi's

-Eg: you may want to edit the hostname, network configuration etc. You can use the script hooks to automate this final step.
+Eg: you may want to edit the hostname, network configuration etc. **Tip**: You can use the script hooks to automate this final step, see below.

 ## Configuration

+#### Config Files
 ClonePi utilises configuration files at `/etc/clonepi/`.
 These can be edited to tune ClonePi for your system and use case.
 Notes on each of the configurable items are included in the files.